Will.i.am: 2009–2016: Black Eyed Peas reformation, The E.N.D, The Beginning, and #willpower

 During an interview with Capital FM, will.i.am confirmed he had collaborated with Justin Bieber for his next release "#thatPOWER" and premiered the single on the same day it was released onto iTunes in the US the same day and debuted on the Billboard 100 at number 42.

 In April 2013, will.i.am and Chris Brown's track "Let's Go", also from the #willpower album, became the centre of a copyright controversy, with trance producers Arty and Mat Zo claiming that will.i.am used elements of their 2011 track "Rebound" in his song without permission from the artists or their label.
 This claim was later backed by Anjunabeats, the record label behind Arty and Mat Zo.

-His fourth studio album, #willpower, was re-released in December 2013 featuring several new tracks, including the lead single "Feelin' Myself" featuring Miley Cyrus, French Montana, and Wiz Khalifa.
+His fourth studio album, #willpower, was re-released in December 2013.
+It features several new tracks, including the lead single "Feelin' Myself" featuring Miley Cyrus, French Montana, and Wiz Khalifa.

 Britney Spears featured will.i.am on her song "It Should Be Easy" on her eighth studio album Britney Jean, for which he co-wrote and produced several tracks.
 He was also an executive producer of the project.

 On April 4, 2014, will.i.am appeared on Alan Carr: Chatty Man, where he talked about plans to release his own Smartwatch.
 He revealed that it can be used as a phone, to store music, and use Facebook, Twitter and Instagram.
 He also showed a preview of a music video for a song called "It's My Birthday".
 On May 20, 2014, a 90-second snippet was uploaded to SoundCloud.
 It features American singer-songwriter Cody Wise, is produced by Will and Damien LeRoy and is written by himself, Cody Wise and Keith Harris.
 It was released on July 6, 2014.

 In an interview with Capital FM, will.i.am confirmed that the Black Eyed Peas were getting back together.
 On April 7, 2016, will.i.am released the single "Boys & Girls" featuring Pia Mia.
-A week later on April 14, a new remix of "Mona Lisa Smile" featuring Nicole Scherzinger was released.
+A week later, on April 14, a new remix of "Mona Lisa Smile" featuring Nicole Scherzinger was released.

-2017–present: Recent activities
+2017–present

-In March 2020, will.i.am collaborated with a group of artists made up of Bono, Jennifer Hudson, and Yoshiki for the song "Sing For Life".
+In March 2020, will.i.am collaborated with a group of artists made up of Bono, Jennifer Hudson, and Yoshiki for the song "Sing for Life".
 The musicians felt motivated by the widespread sense of despair surrounding the COVID-19 pandemic and the attempts by multiple individuals to pursue creative endeavors while facing new social restrictions.
 The official YouTube description stated that the track aimed to spread "joy" during trying "times like these".
+In 2023, he released the singles "The Formula" (with Lil Wayne) and a fourth collaborative song with Britney Spears titled "Mind Your Business", both of which were panned by critics and audiences and failed to make an effect on domestic or worldwide charts.

+In February 2024, will.i.am appeared as a guest during Usher's Super Bowl halftime show, performing "OMG".